RenderKit/ospray/doc/api.md

   vec3f          gridSpacing           $(1, 1, 1)$  size of the grid cells in
                                                     world-space
   -------------- --------------- -----------------  -----------------------------------
-  : Additional configuration parameters for AMR volumes.
+  : Configuration parameters for AMR volumes.

 Lastly, note that the `gridOrigin` and `gridSpacing` parameters act just like the structured volume equivalent, but they only modify the root (coarsest level) of refinement.

-In particular, OSPRay's AMR implementation was designed to cover Berger-Colella [1] and Chombo [2] AMR data.
+In particular, OSPRay's / Open VKL's AMR implementation was designed to cover Berger-Colella [1] and Chombo [2] AMR data.
 The `method` parameter above determines the interpolation method used when sampling the volume.

 * `OSP_AMR_CURRENT` finds the finest refinement level at that cell and